When did Tour de Fat begin?

 Lots of things can happen at Tour de Fat, almost all of them wonderful.
 Still, we have medical tents set up at each venue.
 For your safety the medical tents are staffed by licensed professionals.
 In an emergency, if you are not near a medical tent, find a staff person with a radio, or notify the nearest security personnel so they can get you the help you need.
 PRO TIP: Drink lots of water often!

 Tour de Fat is a full access event, and we are dedicated to continually improving our efforts to ensure you have access to all the festival amenities.
-The venue is fully navigable for people with mobility disabilities.
+The venues are navigable for people with mobility disabilities.
 There will be accessible viewing areas made available to ADA patrons who may need to see above the crowd.
-For any accessibility-related questions and/or needs please email us at email@example.com
+New Belgium will also provide sign language interpreters at all of the shows.
+For any accessibility-related questions and/or needs please email us at email@example.com.